ajroach42/ajroach42.github.io/_posts/2018-01-15-document-your-art-archive-your-art.md

 # Archive your art

 This is not me railing against digital creation and distribution.
 Let me make that clear.
 I love digital creation and distribution.
-But we need to remember that the digital can be ephemeral, and make efforts to preserve our work.
+But we need to remember that the digital can be ephemeral, and make efforts to preserve our work. ([We've talked about this before.](http://ajroach42.com/we-are-terrible-stewards-of-history/))

 In addition to all of these empty spaces caused by media which was no longer commercially available, there were also empty spaces caused by media which was never created.
 Many bands never recorded even a single song.Bands that everyone loved!
 Bands that packed houses!
 Bands that were called "the next thing"  by the bands that actually went on to be the next thing!